Andrew0000/ImagePickerPlus/README.md

 # Image Picker+

-Simple Photo picker for Android.
+Simple Photo Picker for Android.
 Supports jpeg, png, webp formats.
 Works on Android version 5 or higher.

 ### Some functions:
-✔️ Pick picture from gallery without storage permission.
+✔️ Pick a picture from the gallery without storage permission.
-✔️ Take photo from camera (camera permission is optional).
+✔️ Take a photo from the camera (camera permission is optional).
 ✔️ Rotate or crop the captured image.
-✔️ Save final image to app's local directory so you can use it like a File, without a ContentResolver.
+✔️ Save the final image to the app's local directory so you can use it like a File, without a ContentResolver.
 ✔️ Transform result to Jpeg / PNG / WebP automatically if needed.

 ### Why one more photo picker?